 The Three Graces by Antonio Canova

-“The Three Graces” by Antonio Canova is a Neoclassical statue of the three mythological charities who were daughters of Zeus (the sky and thunder god in ancient Greek religion, who ruled as king of the gods of Mount Olympus).
+“The Three Graces” by Antonio Canova is a statue of the three mythological charities who were daughters of Zeus.
+Zeus was the sky and thunder god in ancient Greek religion, who ruled as king of the gods of Mount Olympus.

-The three sisters are identified as Euphrosyne, Aglaea and Thalia, from left to right.
-They represent youth/beauty (Thalia), mirth (Euphrosyne), elegance (Aglaea).
+The three sisters are identified as Euphrosyne, Aglaea, and Thalia, from left to right.
+They represent youth and beauty, she is named Thalia, mirth, is named Euphrosyne, and elegance is named Aglaea.
 The Graces presided over banquets and gatherings, to delight the guests of the gods.
 The Three Graces have inspired many artists and have served as subjects for many artists.

 The three goddesses are huddled together, their heads almost touching and standing leaning slightly inward enjoying their closeness.
-Their hairstyles are similar, braided and held in a knot.
-A peaceful balance is achieved, as the sisters embrace and become as one in their embrace, united by their linked hands and by a scarf which provides some modesty.
+Their hairstyles are similar, braided, and held in a knot.
+A peaceful balance is achieved, as the sisters embrace and become as one in their embrace.
+They are united by their linked hands and by a scarf which provides some modesty.
 The unity of the Graces is one of the main themes of this masterpiece.

-This original statue at the Hermitage Museum was sculpted for Empress Josephine (first wife of Napoleon I) and a second version was commissioned for an English patron, which is now jointly owned by the National Galleries of Scotland and the Victoria and Albert Museum in London and is alternately displayed at each.
+This original statue which is in the Hermitage Museum was sculpted for Empress Josephine, the first wife of Napoleon I. A second version was commissioned for an English patron, which is now jointly owned by the National Galleries of Scotland and the Victoria and Albert Museum in London.

 Antonio Canova (1757 – 1822) was an Italian Neoclassical sculptor, famous for his marble sculptures.
-Canova was regarded as one of the greatest of the Neoclassical artists; his artwork was inspired by the Baroque and the Classical Revival.
+Canova was regarded as one of the greatest of the Neoclassical artists.
+The Baroque and Classical Revival styles inspired his artwork.
 Canova’s passion in sculptures were either Heroic compositions, compositions of Grace, or Tomb monuments.

-Antonio Canova was born in the Venetian Republic and unfortunately, his father was a stonecutter, died when Canova was three years old, Fortunately, he was put into the care of his paternal grandfather who was a stonemason and a sculptor who specialised in altars with statues and low reliefs.
+Antonio Canova was born in the Venetian Republic.
+Unfortunately, his father, who was a stonecutter, died when Canova was three years old.
+Fortunately, he was put into the care of his paternal grandfather, who was a stonemason and a sculptor who specialized in altars with statues and low reliefs.
 His grandfather led Antonio into the art of sculpting.
 At the age of nine, Antonio Canova executed two small shrines of Carrara marble, which are still in existence.
 After these works, he was employed under his grandfather as a sculptor.